jfeltkamp/cookiesjsr/README.md

 # Cookies JSR

 Easy plug-able cookie consent management tool built with React.

 * Allows GDPR conform cookie consent management.
 * Allows grouped and individual consent.
 * Allows easy integration of new 3rd-party services.
 * Supports translation.
 * Allows custom styling.

-This tool does not contain any services that involve external resources, such as Analytics or Youtube.
+This tool does not contain any services that implements external resources, such as Analytics or Youtube.
 It is an easily configurable framework, with which it is possible to obtain the user's consent to the use of cookies, to save his decisions (also in a cookie) and provides an event as entry point for dispatching own services.

 ## Install